servactory/servactory.com/docs/guide/attributes/input.md

 You can find out more about options in the [using options](../options/usage) section.

-## Operating modes

-You can find out more about operating modes in the [option modes](../options/modes) section.

 ## Helpers

 Servactory has a set of ready-made helpers, and also allows you to add custom helpers for project purposes.